-What Defines a Magazine Story
+Defining a Story

 Although there is a lot of overlap between stories that run in newspapers and magazines, the big difference between magazine content and newspaper content is the time devoted to them.
 For the most part, newspapers work on daily deadlines and therefore newspaper stories are more driven by things developing moment-to-moment and day-to-day.

-If there’s a major fire in, say, Atlanta, that city’s daily newspaper, The Atlanta Journal Constitution, is going to run stories covering the blaze the day it’s happening.
-The regional magazine for the area, however, Atlanta Magazine, might run something about the effects of the fire, a longer piece, months after the blaze was put out.
-(Assuming the city is affected in a significant way.)
+If there’s a major fire in, say, Atlanta, that city’s daily newspaper, The Atlanta Journal-Constitution, is going to run stories covering the blaze the day it’s happening.
+The regional magazine for the area, however, Atlanta Magazine, might run something about the effects of the fire, a longer piece, months after the blaze was put out (assuming the city is affected in a significant way).

-Because magazines plan their content weeks and months in advance, they can’t report on breaking news the way newspapers -- which get printed every day -- do.
-(That said, there are exceptions.
-Some newspapers, for example, will put reporters on a single story for many months and then run a series about it, or a long magazine-style story.)
-But, like newspaper stories, all magazine stories need hooks.
+Because magazines plan their content weeks and months in advance, they can’t report on breaking news the way daily newspapers do.
+That said, there are exceptions.
+Some newspapers, for example, will put reporters on a single story for many months and then run a series about it, or run a long magazine-style story.

-Finding a Hook
+Finding the Story Hook

-So the hook of the story -- the reason you’re writing a piece about Will Smith at that moment in time -- is because he’s about to release a new movie.
+In other words, you’ll do a piece on Will Smith the week before his summer blockbuster hits theaters.
+So the hook of the story—the reason you’re writing a piece about Will Smith at that moment in time—is that he’s about to release a new movie.
 An evergreen piece, however, might be a summer movie round-up.
 Every summer EW might do a rundown of what the big movies are in theaters because the idea addresses new content every year.

-Overseeing a Section
+Overseeing a Magazine Section